 Friday, Carlsen posted a message on the church’s Facebook page, asking for Bailey, a local resident and father, to be remembered not for how he died, but by how he lived.

 “I did not want someone that we knew to be remembered only by a bad moment in his life,” said Carlsen.
 “We wanted him to be remembered as we knew him.”

 Right now, investigators are examining the events which led to Bailey’s death.
 IMPD said he was shot by officers after leading them on a chase.
-No weapon was found in his car and the two officers involved, confirmed by IMPD as Michael Dinnsen and Carlton Howard, are on administrative leave.
+No weapon was found in his car and the two officers involved, confirmed by IMPD as Michal Dinnsen and Carlton Howard, are on administrative leave.

 “I will do everything I can to make sure that process is as open as possible and transparent,” said IMPD Chief Bryan Roach on Thursday following the shooting.